wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

 **What hasn’t been done:** Steam’s header and footer, HTML5-video with a fallback to flash (for the game trailers), skipped a bunch of blocks present on the original page.

-Warm-up is officially finished.
+The warm-up is officially finished.

 ## Bonus pack

-Code of one of the items in Steam’s main menu:
+Code of one of the items in the Steam’s main menu:

 ```html
 <a class="menuitem supernav" href="http://store.steampowered.com/" data-tooltip-content="